bryanibit/blog.io/_posts/2017-7-5-install-ubuntu.md

 Ubuntu 14.04 install sougoupinyin

->first, download .deb install package and install, then go to language support and modify keyboard input system to fcitx and apply all system.
+>First, download .deb install package and install, then go to language support and modify keyboard input system to fcitx and apply all system.

->go to fcitx configure (in windows and search a penguin called fcitxconfigure) and click + and cancle only show current language , at the same time find Sogou Pinyin and add.
+>Go to fcitx configure (in windows and search a penguin called fcitxconfigure) and click + and cancle only show current language , at the same time find Sogou Pinyin and add.

->reboot!
+>Reboot!

 ### Setting github ssh

-1. install git  sign up an account for github
+1. Install git | Sign up an account for github

 2. 配置Name和Email